Corionis/ELS/artifacts/document/ideas.md

      - A movie is in one directory, generally
      - A tv show could be in 1, 2 or 3 levels of subdirectories
      - What are the other permutations?
  * How to handle N-sided monges?
-Cannot delete .volmonger if so.
+Cannot delete volmonger.json if so.

 ## Command Line Options
  * -c level : Logging level for console, default debug